Expat Streaming Guide 2026: Watch Your Favorite Services Abroad

 Every country has streaming services that don't exist elsewhere, often carrying content you can't find on global platforms:

-Embrace local platforms as an opportunity rather than a limitation.
+Local platforms are an opportunity, not a limitation.
 Some of the best content worldwide is on services most English-speakers have never heard of.

 Household Verification Issues

-Netflix's 2025 household verification is the biggest technical challenge for expats.
+Netflix's 2025 household verification is the main technical headache for expats.
 The system tethers your account to a primary internet location (your home Wi-Fi router's IP).
 Devices must periodically connect from this location to maintain access.
 When you move countries, this system can lock out your devices.

 Steps for a smooth transition:

 Disney+ launched similar household tracking in September 2024.
 Max followed in April 2025.
-The trend is clear: all major platforms are implementing location verification, making VPNs more important for expats who need to maintain access across borders.
+All major platforms are heading in the same direction with location verification, making VPNs more important for expats who need access across borders.